WEIYI2021ZHU/CSYE6200_Final_Project/README.md

 # CSYE6200_Final_Project
 This is a group project.
+Our project based on NetBeans software.
 ### Team Member
 1. 002114556 Lu Zhao
 2. 002192983 Jiachi Sun